Daleys Point: NSW's Newest Holiday Hotspot You've Never Heard Of

 With a population of only 681 people according to the last census, this tiny town is so exclusive most of us have never even heard of it - but that is changing rapidly.
 In fact, according to an ABC report, Airbnb searches for the region were up a whopping 730 per cent compared to last year.

 What’s The Fuss About?

 Only an hour and a half from Sydney and a stone’s throw from popular Ettalong Beach, Daleys Point is a beautiful, tranquil village surrounded be spectacular waterways and lush greenery.
-The Daley Point walking track offers spectacular views of the Brisbane River amid the unique cultural heritage of Bouddi National Park.
+The Daley Point walking track offers spectacular views of Brisbane Water amid the unique cultural heritage of Bouddi National Park.